ionos-cloud/crossplane-provider-ionoscloud/docs/compute/cubeserver.md

 * `datacenterConfig` (object)
 	* description: DatacenterConfig contains information about the datacenter resource on which the server will be created
 	* properties:
+		* `datacenterIdSelector` (object)
+			* description: DatacenterIDSelector selects reference to a Datacenter to retrieve its datacenterId
+			* properties:
+				* `matchControllerRef` (boolean)
+					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
+				* `matchLabels` (object)
+					* description: MatchLabels ensures an object with matching labels is selected.
 		* `datacenterId` (string)
 			* description: DatacenterID is the ID of the Datacenter on which the resource will be created.
 It needs to be provided via directly or via reference.
+			* format: uuid
 		* `datacenterIdRef` (object)
 			* description: DatacenterIDRef references to a Datacenter to retrieve its ID
+			* properties:
+				* `name` (string)
+					* description: Name of the referenced object.
+			* required properties:
-		* `datacenterIdSelector` (object)
+				* `name`
-			* description: DatacenterIDSelector selects reference to a Datacenter to retrieve its datacenterId
 * `name` (string)
 	* description: The name of the  resource.
 * `template` (object)